-‘Justice League’ Trailer Dropped!
-Story to Focus on Cyborg, Zack Snyder Says
+‘Justice League’ Trailer Dropped, Story To Focus On Cyborg, Zack Snyder Says

 After mixed reactions for Batman v Superman, it can be expected that Zack Snyder’s latest foray into the DC Extended Universe is something that some fans are not too excited about.
-However, Warner Brothers decided that it’s time to drop the Justice League trailer, and seeing it sure blew our minds away.
+However, Warner Bros. decided that it’s time to drop the Justice League trailer, and seeing it sure blew our minds away.

 The execution was flawless, as Warner first decided to release individual trailers featuring each of the Justice League members (minus Superman, of course).
 Then it culminated in a clip of the full trailer.
 Whatever the flaws of previous DCEU’s films were, they were all forgotten in the face of the latest footage from the film, which ComicBook can only describe as “pretty dope.”